archdaily/archdaily.github.io/_posts/2017-02-02-archdaily-dev-team-workflow-manifest.markdown

  * If a feature involves more than one story, then create an Epic and associate every story of the feature using the label of the epic.
  * For every Epic create a Release Card with a release date.
 Estimate the release date!
  * You can't have an Epic without a Release Card.
  * For single stories (stories that by itself represent an entire feature) don't use Epics and Release Cards.
-Is not necessary.
+It's not necessary.
  * At the end of the Backlog Planning there should be no stories in the Icebox.
 * __During the Current Iteration__:
  * If you need to add more cards, do it.
 Don't add new feature cards unless they allow for a more atomic representation of a feature in the current backlog.
 In general you should be adding only new chore/bugs cards.
- * If a new features or a not so important bug/chore arrives, add it to the Icebox.
+ * If a new feature or a not so important bug/chore arrives, add it to the Icebox.
- * New bugs are solved by priority.
-If it has high priority then add it to the current backlog and solve it right away.
+ * New bugs are solved according to priority.
+If it has a high priority then add it to the current backlog and solve it right away.
 For low priority bugs use your intuition and criteria (add them to the current backlog or to the icebox).
  * As soon as a story is finished click the finish button in PivotalTracker!
 * __General Rules__: